Bills Digest No. 3, Bills Digests alphabetical index 2024-25

 • The Veterans' Entitlements, Treatment and Support (Simplification and Harmonisation) Bill 2024 (the Bill) proposes a major reform of the 3 main statutes governing veterans’ entitlements, rehabilitation and compensation arrangements.

-• A number of major reviews and reports have recommended the legislative framework for veterans’ compensation and support be simplified.
+• Several major reviews and reports have recommended that the legislative framework for veterans’ compensation and support be simplified.

-• Most existing recipients of compensation payments under the VEA and the DRCA will have their payments grandparented (saved) but will be able to make new claims for compensation under the MRCA for any deterioration in their conditions.
+• Most existing recipients of compensation payments under the VEA and the DRCA will have their payments grandparented (saved) but will be able to make new claims for compensation under the MRCA for any deterioration in their conditions or for new conditions.

 • Income support arrangements under the VEA will not be affected by the changes.

-• Dependents of deceased veterans’ whose death was related to their pre-July 2004 military service will be able to claim compensation under the MRCA and some dependents will remain automatically eligible for compensation under the VEA.
+• Dependants of a deceased veteran whose death was related to their pre-July 2004 military service will be able to claim compensation under the MRCA and some dependants will remain automatically eligible for compensation under the VEA.

 • The Bill also makes changes to the administrative review process and governance arrangements.

-• The Bill simplifies the current veterans’ compensation schemes, but the system will remain complex with veterans’ and their families eligible for support under multiple Acts.
+• The Bill simplifies veterans’ compensation arrangements, but the system will remain complex with veterans and their families eligible for support under multiple Acts.

 House introduced in: House of Representatives